Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/what-is-the-difference-between-two-times.md

 </div>
 ```

-We need two divs that will each keep three inputs for the hours, minutes, and seconds.
+We need two divs to keep three inputs for the hours, minutes, and seconds.
-Then we need a button to perform our magic on click, and a output div to place the result in!
+Then we need a button to perform our magic on click and an output div to place the result in!

 ## CSS Styling